cculianu/brute38/README.md

 and expanded with more command-line options and better support for variable-length passwords.

 See Charlie Hothersall-Thomas' original implementation at: https://github.com/chigley/bip38

+Includes support for Bitcoin addresses, plus MANY other coins (run it with --coin=list option to see the list).

 Requires: